Read This First

 Prompt 2: Provide a list of 20 notable people who have received degrees in philosophy.

-The section turns on 20 Notable People with Philosophy Degrees.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep 20 Notable People with Philosophy Degrees in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 French mathematician, philosopher, and scientist.
 (Degree: Bachelor of Laws)